 Save as: will create a copy of the current report.
 You may change the Name and Description of the report, if required.

-New: Click New to to create a new report.
+New: Click New to create a new report.

 Reset: Click Reset to restore the settings.
-For instance, you made some changes to the existing report, and you wish to restore the original report as it is, click Reset and then click No in the confirm dialog.
+For instance, you made some changes to the existing report, and you wish to restore the report to its original contents, click Reset and then click No in the confirm dialog.

 Refresh: will refresh or reload the page.